 Dr. Chiquita Howard-Bostic trains students to synthesize sociological approaches using a holistic and comparative process of addressing issues of social inequality.
 By offering several points of reference, they build knowledge, connect real-life experiences, and are prepared to demonstrate the appropriate application of theories and concepts.
 Howard-Bostic works with students each semester to prepare them through the research and presentation process.
 They are encouraged to accompany her at professional conferences.
 Students explore new ways of thinking about and solving problems.
 Each year, Howard-Bostic identifies a student research team to present at the Advena World Conference Series.
 Advena World provides forums for researchers, scholars, academics, educators, analysts, experts, and independent investigators to present, discuss, and critique their investigations into the areas of social sciences, humanities, leadership, management, education, liberal arts, and human development.
 ACCESS BIOGRAPHIES of Howard-Bostic's student researchers.

-The project entitled, “Transforming the College Experience using Service Learning” explores service learning as a transformational learning process in academia.
-LISA CARDEN , CASSIDY MORRIS , and RACHEL TYSOR present about service learning as an academic tool on April 11, 2015 at the East Coast Colleges Social Science Association's 41st Annual Meeting in Herndon, VA..
-They explore the history of service learning in academia.
-The poster examines pros and cons of students’ college experiences when service learning is incorporated in the process.
+"Civic Learning and Democratic Engagement as an Expectation" explores mandatory service requirements in the Sociology curriculum.
+TYLER DOTSON and NADINE STOTLER presented the study at the International Conference in Education, Research, Humanities, and Statistics on November 17, 2017 in Washington DC.
+The took a close look at volunteerism by major and class status (freshman, sophomore, junior, or senior) to examine any significant findings that aligned with having a positive service experience.
+This study extended the student research in 2015 (DOWNLOAD the research poster).
+“Transforming the College Experience using Service Learning” explored service learning as a transformational learning process in academia.
+LISA CARDEN , CASSIDY MORRIS , and RACHEL TYSOR presented about service learning as an academic tool on April 11, 2015 at the East Coast Colleges Social Science Association's 41st Annual Meeting in Herndon, VA..
+They explored the history of service learning in academia.
+The poster examined pros and cons of students’ college experiences when service learning is incorporated in the process.
 The poster also offers research findings about various challenges reported while interacting with the community during service projects.
 In particular, the poster introduces a more traditional purpose of incorporating service in fraternities and sororities.
-Then, the student team presents a transformation of service learning in their classes as a curricular learner-centered teaching tool.
+The student team presented a transformation of service learning in their classes as a curricular learner-centered teaching tool.
 Students enrolled in sociology courses completed a survey about their perceptions of current service learning projects offered at their institution.
 An overview was provided describing the unique service opportunities engaged by students at that institution.
 DOWNLOAD the research poster.

 Multicultural Education (Advena World)